Lead resilient, focused, and revitalized work teams.

 Recover While You Work

-High-efficiency recovery is achieved by leveraging skills that stimulate the mind and body out of states of exertion or unresolved stress into states of rest and recovery.
+High-efficiency recovery is achieved by leveraging skills that stimulate the mind and body out of states of stress and into states of recovery in order to build resilience.

 High efficiency recovery can be achieved within little to no extra time so you can keep working hard, with less side effects.

-Balancing high levels of exertion with high efficiency recovery enables hard working people to maintain health and high performance on-the-go.
+Balancing high levels of stress with high efficiency recovery enables hard working people to build resilience on-the-go.

 In that sense, if you are at all motivated to perform better, it is equally as important to be motivated to recover better.